-No meetings of the Independent Committee were held during the year.
-A meeting has been planned for the current year which has not yet taken place at the date of this Report.
+No meetings of the Independent Committee were held during the year. also for the current year, no meetings have been planned; the Independent Committee will meet when necessary.

 As regards the functioning of the Independent Committee, please refer to Section 6 of this Report.